katie-bishop-7/CS2410-Assignment5/README.md

-# Favorite - Multi-Page Web Application
+# Favorite Favorites - Multi-Page Web Application

 ## Project Summary
 The **Favorite** project is a web application that allows users to browse randomly selected images, choose their favorites, and view them in a gallery.
 The app consists of multiple pages, including an image selection page (Home), a gallery of favorited images, and a single image view page.
 Users can filter their favorites, change themes, and navigate seamlessly between pages.
 The project leverages **Flexbox for layout**, **local JSON storage**, and **API requests** to fetch images.